pjagielski/pjagielski.github.com/_posts/java/2010-11-25-dont-repeat-spring-beans.md

   }
 {% endhighlight %}

 PS.
 Sure, all of my classes could just subclass `GenericDaoImpl`, but I didn't want to mix database logic with the file structure logic.
-Using annotations feels a bit more like configuration, not implementation itself ;)<br /><br /></span>
+Using annotations feels a bit more like configuration, not implementation itself ;)